ShubhiJain67/LeetCode/README.md

 LeetCode 1365 : How Many Numbers Are Smaller Than the Current Number (48_Easy)

 LeetCode 1370 : Increasing Decreasing String (120_Easy)

+LeetCode 1372 : Longest ZigZag Path in a Binary Tree (172_Medium)

 LeetCode 1374 : Generate a String With Characters That Have Odd Counts (102_Medium)